Alan T. Sugiyama High School

 Internship Directory

-Live list of available internships open to Seattle Public Schools students (ages and requirements vary).
+Below is a list of community internships that may be of interest to Seattle Public Schools students (ages and requirements vary).

 Have an internship to add?
 Email careerconnected@seattleschools.org!